Stickelberger elements and Kolyvagin systems: Applications

+\end{thm} \begin{proof} Unless $\pmb{\mu}_p\subset L$ (i.e., if we are in the case (i) above), the claimed equality follows from the inequality of Theorem~\ref{thm:maink} using a standard argument involving the class number formula; see~\cite[\S5]{ru92} and \cite[\S3]{kbbstark} for details.
+Note that we need the assumption $\pmb{\mu}_p\not\subset L$ for this portion since otherwise, we would need the inequality of Theorem~\ref{thm:maink} also for the Teichm\"uller character $\omega$, and this escapes the methods of the current paper.

+When $\pmb{\mu}_p\subset L$, Theorem~\ref{thm:maink} used along with our assumption (ii) gives again the desired equality utilizing the class number formula. \end{proof} We note that Wiles' result~\cite[Theorem 3]{wiles90} (\emph{only} for the case $\chi=\omega$) is exactly the statement of Theorem~\ref{thm:maink} in the case $\chi=\omega$.
+Therefore, the condition (ii) that appears in the statement of Theorem~\ref{thm:mainequalityk} is true if we assume Wiles' result in this particular case.

-Unless $\pmb{\mu}_p\subset L$, we may turn the inequality of Theorem~\ref{thm:maink} into an equality using a standard argument involving the class number formula; see~\cite[\S5]{ru92} and\cite[\S3]{kbbstark} for details.
-We need (a priori) to assume $\pmb{\mu}_p\subset L$ is because otherwise we would need the inequality of Theorem~\ref{thm:maink} also for the Teichm\"uller character $\omega$.
-Although this escapes the methods of this paper, we may appeal to~\cite[Theorem 3]{wiles90} (\emph{only} for the character $\omega$) and still deduce the following strengthening of Theorem~\ref{thm:maink}: \begin{thm} \end{thm} \begin{rem} Note that we excluded all the Euler factors at the primes $\wp \subset k$ above $p$ from the definition of $\theta_K^\chi$, for any $K\in \kk$ (recall $\kk$ from~\S\ref{sec:ES}), contrary to the standard definition of Stickelberger elements when $K/k$ is unramified at a certain prime above $p$.
-Still, Theorem~\ref{thm:mainequalityk} is equivalent to \cite[Theorem 3]{wiles90}, since we assumed $\chi(\wp)\neq 1$ for any $\wp \subset k$ above p, and therefore our Stickelberger elements agree with that of~\cite{wiles90, kurihara} up to units. \end{rem}
+We henceforth assume \cite[Theorem 3]{wiles90} \emph{({only} for the case $\chi=\omega$)} if $\pmb{\mu}_p\subset L$. \begin{rem} Note that all the Euler factors at primes $\wp | p$ are excluded in the definition of $\theta_K^\chi$, for any $K\in \kk$ (recall the collection $\kk$ from~\S\ref{sec:ES}), contrary to the standard definition of Stickelberger elements when $K/k$ is unramified at a certain prime above $p$.
+Theorem~\ref{thm:mainequalityk} is still equivalent to \cite[Theorem 3]{wiles90}, since our assumption (A1) assures that our Stickelberger elements agree with that of~\cite{wiles90, kurihara} up to units. \end{rem}

-\subsection{Main Theorem over $k_\infty$}
+\subsection{Main theorem over $k_\infty$}

-Along with the assumptions we recalled above, suppose also that all the primes $\wp\subset k$ above $p$ are totally ramified in the cyclotomic $\ZZ_p$-extension $k_\infty/k$.
-Note that this assumption is satisfied if $k/\QQ$ is unramified above $p$.
-Also, write $\textup{char}(M)$ for the characteristic ideal of a torsion $\LL$-module $M$.
+Along with the assumptions above, suppose also that (A2) holds.
+Write $\textup{char}(M)$ for the characteristic ideal of a torsion $\LL$-module $M$.

-We again proceed as in the previous section: We first prove a bound for the characteristic ideal of the dual Selmer group $H^1_{\FF_{\all}^*}(k,\mathbb{T}^*)^{\vee}$, which we use, via the comparison Theorem established in~\S\S\ref{subsubsec:compareselmer1}-\ref{subsubsec:compareselmer2}, we obtain bounds on the characteristic ideal of the (Pontryagin duals of the) classical (dual) Selmer groups.
+We proceed as in the previous section: First, we prove a bound for the characteristic ideal of the dual Selmer group $H^1_{\FF_{\all}^*}(k,\mathbb{T}^*)^{\vee}$.
+We then use this bound, together with Proposition~\ref{prop:compare selmer over k_infty}, to obtain a bound on the characteristic ideal of (the Pontryagin dual of) the classical (dual) Selmer groups.